|

 of the

 Day-Week-Month.)
-Not only was this marvelous creature a sweet, gentle, loving pet, but Peaches also had an important job on the farm, and she did it very well!
+Not only was this marvelous creature a sweet, gentle, loving pet, but Peaches also had an important job on the farm and she did it very well!
 When we moved to SkyLines Farm in 1998, however, I knew Peaches was going to need some help.
 We are in serious coyote country here, cougar and bear wander through occasionally, and as the federal wolf reintroduction program begins to take off, every year more wolves are being sighted hunting closer and closer to this farm.
 I knew it was only a matter of time before my tasty lambs were discovered by the local predators.
 Though donkeys are known for intensely disliking coyotes, a lone donkey certainly couldn't be expected to fend off all attacks single-handedly, while also trying to round up the sheep and keep them in a safe bunch.
 I began to look for guard dogs to work in concert with Peaches.
 Building

-the initial guard team By the next year, I understood how these dogs do their job, and had much more confidence about starting a pup.
+the initial guard team By the next year, I understood how these dogs do their job and had much more confidence about starting a pup.
 I knew that I needed to give the pup lots of latitude to develop on her own, while still teaching her a few basics: "Stay with the sheep no matter what, don't chase or bite them, come when I call you, get in the truck if I ask you to, and let me handle you in case I ever need to doctor you."
 That's about it.
-I figured that King setting the example, combined with thousands of years of breeding, would take care of the rest of Emily's training.
+I figured that King setting the example, combined with a few thousand years of breeding, would take care of the rest of Emily's training.
 Emily . .

 .
 Angus . .

 .
-With three trained guard dogs plus Peaches the guard donkey patrolling the farm's 60+ acres, I was sleeping well at night knowing my precious sheep were in good hands.
+With three trained guard dogs plus Peaches the guard donkey patrolling the farm's 65 acres, I was sleeping well at night knowing my precious sheep were in good hands.

 pup to sheep Lambs: